Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Joint analysis of electromagnetic and gravitational-wave data

 In the EM case, when only the afterglow is folded with the GW data (GW+AG), the likelihood function is proportional to $\exp (-{\chi }^{2}/2)$, where ${\chi }^{2}$ is given by the comparison between the expected flux and the entire broadband set of afterglow data.

-In the case of the fit of the afterglow, centroid motion and GW strain (GW+AG+C), we assume the afterglow and the centroid motion data sets to be independent.
-The centroid data set includes the positions (RA and Dec) at each time and their respective fluxes.
+In the case of the fit of the afterglow, centroid motion and GW strain (GW+AG+C), we assume the afterglow and the centroid motion data sets to be independent, being taken with different telescopes and at different times.
+The centroid data set includes the positions (RA and Dec) at each time and their respective fluxes, we take the data point at 8 days as the position of the merger.
 We assume the likelihood function to be a multivariate Normal distribution, where the expected centroid positions and fluxes from the model are compared with the three offset positions (RA and Dec) and the corresponding flux measurements.
-Moreover, we assume the covariance matrix to be diagonal (see Ryan et al, in prep, for more details).
+Moreover, we assume the covariance matrix to be diagonal (see \citealt{Ryan2023} for more details).
 We place the centre of the centroid motion reference system at the positions corresponding to the observations at 75 days, as in \citet{Mooley2018, Ghirlanda2019, Mooley2022}.

 We use the Bayesian inference library \bilby \citep{bilby_paper, pbilby_paper} and the dynamic nested sampling package \dynesty \citep{Speagle2020} to simultaneously fit the EM and GW data sets.
 We use 2000 live points and multiple bounding ellipsoids as bounding strategy.
 The corner plots are created with the \textsc{corner} package \citep{corner}.